LemonRiz/ci-cd-aws/readme.md

 ​

 ## How have you used Jenkins to add Continuous delivery with this project?
 Jenkins added continuous delivery using the shell commands which build the webpage for deployment.
+I also added the EC2 public IP to the nology-proxy.conf file as the server name.

 ​

 ### How did you allow Jenkins access to the EC2 instance?
 On EC2 I selected my instance and changed it's security groups.
 I added the "jenkinsdeployment" security group option.
-I enabled the SSH agent in the Jenkins Build Environment and added our private key for AWS to jenkins, allowing Jenkins to access the ubuntu VM.
+I enabled the SSH agent in the Jenkins Build Environment and added our private key for AWS to jenkins, allowing Jenkins to access the ubuntu VM hosted on AWS.

-I also added the EC2 public IP to the nology-proxy.conf file as the server name.

 ### How did you get the CI project to trigger the CD build?